Santo Daime ☨ #

 This diet is usually suggested to begin 1-2 weeks before the ceremony.
 What I find confusing is the lack of specificity in both recommendations and justification.

 I think there are at least two things going on here.
 On one hand, recommendations largely align with a whole food plant-based diet.
 It’s a good idea to eat healthy food.
 Also, tyramine should be avoided due to potentially dangerous interactions.4 However, healthy eating and tyramine are not the only considerations.
-Vegans need to know that the pharmacodynamics of Daime are vividly affected by insoluable fiber.
-Insoluable fiber buffers the force of the Daime.
+Vegans need to know that the pharmacodynamics of Daime are vividly affected by insoluble fiber.
+Insoluble fiber buffers the force of the Daime (my conjecture).
 Consequently, participants may feel little (mostly sober) for much of the time, followed by an overwhelmingly strong, brief burst of Daime after 1-2 hours.

-Foods high in insoluable fiber include pineapple, banana, and avocado.5 To set yourself up for success, here is a specific dietary recommendation.
+Foods high in insoluble fiber include pineapple.5 To set yourself up for success, here is a specific dietary recommendation.
 Take 1-2 tablespoon ground cayenne pepper with dinner on the evening prior to the event.
-This should take care of any insoluable fiber lingering in your intestines.
-On the day of, cook a sweet potato and blend it with a small slice of fresh ginger.
+This should take care of any insoluble fiber lingering in your intestines.
+If you’re not fasting, on the day of, cook a sweet potato and blend it with a small slice of fresh ginger.
 Don’t eat anything else.
-The sweet potato is almost 100% soluable fiber and does not monkey with the pharmacodynamics of Daime.
+The sweet potato is about 50% soluble fiber and does not monkey with the pharmacodynamics of Daime.

 Lyrics #